Technical Help for Members

 If you pasted your whole message in the message field, try typing in another period or any other character.

-In the list of providers I can e-mail, a doctor is listed that I've never seen.
-Why?
+In the list of providers I can e-mail, why is a doctor listed that I've never seen?

 Occasionally, doctors you have not had an appointment with may be listed in the drop-down menu, such as specialists who have consulted with your doctor or helped analyze a test result.
 Our system automatically lists all doctors who have participated in your care.